UA-Carpentries-Workshops/2019-October-Resources/unix/for-loops.md

 cat planets.txt
 ```

 Here we'll use **`cat`** to pull the items we want to loop over from the file, instead of us needing to type them out like we did above.
 The syntax of how to do this may seem a little odd at first, but let's look at it and then break it down.
-Here is an example with our "words.txt" file we just made:
+Here is an example with our "planets.txt" file we just made:

 ```bash
 for item in $(cat planets.txt)